jakkn/nwn-devbase/README.md

 ## Use

-All use should be done through build.rb, because this script will update properly.
+All use should be done through build.rb, because this script will update the cache properly.
 Either use it from the command line (no argument or wrong argument will print help with usage instructions), or run these scripts, located in *scripts/*

 | Pack *src/* into *.mod* | `pack.rb` |
 | Extract *.mod* to *src/* | `extract.rb` |